gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 ## Deploying to Kubernetes with Gremlin Sidecar

 To integrate with Gremlin Failure Flags, add the **Gremlin Sidecar** to your Kubernetes deployment.
+You can authenticate the sidecar using either certificates or a shared secret.

 ### 1. Create a Secret for Gremlin Credentials

+#### Method 1: Using Certificates

-Create a Kubernetes secret for your Gremlin Team credentials:
+Create a Kubernetes secret for your Gremlin Team credentials (Certificates):

 ```yaml
 apiVersion: v1